 What is open access publishing, and what are the benefits?

 Open Access is the broadest possible method of disseminating your work.
 The full text of your electronic thesis or dissertation is freely accessible world-wide on the Internet after it has been approved by the Graduate School and submitted to ProQuest.
 Granting open access to your ETD results in more recognition of your research work, wider dissemination of scholarly information, and acceleration of research.
 Because your research is available free of charge, there is no income to ProQuest (or to you via royalties), and there is an upfront fee included.
 For that reason, this is the more expensive choice of publishing for you.

 Graduate students are responsible for publishing fees and can choose from the following options.

 3.Open Access through Marquette’s Library; Traditional through ProQuest: Free

-if you select Open Access Publishing through Proquest, the $95 publishing fee must be paid online by credit card (AMEX, Master Card, or Visa).
+If you select Open Access Publishing through Proquest, the $95 publishing fee must be paid online by credit card (AMEX, Master Card, or Visa).

-If you choose to copyright your document, the copyright fee is $55, which is in addition to the publishing fee.
+If you choose to register the copyright on your document, the copyright fee is $55, which is in addition to the publishing fee.
 The $55 copyright fee must be paid directly to ProQuest at the time of submission.
 This can be done on the ProQuest "ETD Administrator" Web site where you submit your thesis or dissertation.
 (More information about copyrighting your work can be found below.)

 Eighty to ninety percent of publishers of professional journals (e.g., Elsevier) have made the decision that theses or dissertations that are available online do not qualify as prior publication and therefore do not deter future publications.
 However, other publishers have reached the opposite conclusion.
 Therefore, the selection of whether or not to delay publication (an embargo) should be an informed decision.